Snowflake-Labs/terraform-provider-snowflake/README.md

 ## Running a release

-**Note: releases can only be done by those with keybase pgp keys whitelisted in the terraform registry.**
+**Note: releases can only be done by those with keybase pgp keys allowed in the terraform registry.**

 Releases are done by [goreleaser](https://goreleaser.com/) and run by our make files.
 There two goreleaser configs, `.goreleaser.yml` for regular releases and `.goreleaser.prerelease.yml` for doing prereleases (for testing).